ivanasaberon/uCampAcademia/Akademia.Docs/docs/modules.md

 Each staff has their own unique staff number for easy distinction.

 ### Notifications and Mailbox

+Notifications are the instances that gives off notice or information about important occurances.
+Notifications which is located on the upper right of the page with the bell logo will a number of unseen new occurences.
+The notification includes incoming events of the school, News that are deemed significant to the students by the school, and the Mailbox.

+Mailbox is a private exchange system which lets registered users send and recieve information to and from a single or multiple users.

 ### Events and News

+Events are school related affairs or occasions that the school staffs or students facilitate and are authorized by the head of the school.

+News are significant informations that are authorized by the school and published within the school paper.

 ### Fees
 ### Roles